amitmse/in_Python_/Regularization/README.md

 - That's why putting a constraint on the magnitude of coefficients can be a good idea to reduce model complexity.
 - Regularization techniques (Ridge and lasso regression) are effective methods in machine learning, that introduce penalties on the magnitude of regression coefficients.
 - Regularization works by penalizing the magnitude of coefficients of features and minimizing the error between predicted and actual observations.
 These are called ‘regularization’ techniques.
-- Elastic Net is another useful technique that combines both L1 and L2 regularization.

 https://github.com/empathy87/The-Elements-of-Statistical-Learning-Python-Notebooks